How to manage risk

-We will walk through an example below where $ETH is deposited to borrow $USDP.
+Here's an example where ETH is deposited to borrow USDP.

-In our example, the ICR is 77%, which means that a user can borrow a value of $770 for every $1000 value in $ETH in deposit.
-The risk to the user is captured in two main points, one is the liquidation ratio as seen here, and second is Ether’s real time fluctuation in price.
-Once the initial transaction goes through and the user has borrowed $770 worth of $USDP, the lower the price of $ETH gets, the higher the risk of reaching the liquidation rate of 78%.
+In this example, the ICR is 77%, which means that the user can borrow $770 for every $1000 value in ETH in deposit.
+The risk to the user can be seen in two main points, one is the liquidation ratio, and second is Ether’s real time fluctuation in price.
+Once the initial transaction goes through and the user has borrowed $770 worth of USDP, the lower the price of ETH goes, the higher the risk of reaching the liquidation rate of 78%.

 Crypto prices fluctuate, quite dramatically at times, meaning that the ICR that the users start with will fluctuate up and down.
-In this example the price of $ETH is currently $1,861.60, but in a few hours decrease by $100.
-We can apply some simple math and see that the lower the denominator on debt / collateral gets the higher the percentage representing the CDP be.
-The result of an increasing CDP depends is that it increases your risk of liquidation depending on how close your are to the liquidation rate.
+In this example, the price of ETH is currently $1,861.60, but in a few hours will decrease by $100.
+If we do some simple math, we can see that the lower the denominator on debt / collateral gets, the higher the percentage representing the CDP is.
+The result of increasing a CDP is that it increases your risk of liquidation depending on how close you are to the liquidation rate.

-Let us use $ETH as an example again to explain CDP risk, a user deposits $1000 worth of $ETH and borrows $770 worth of $USDP making their CDP ($770/ $1000) at 77% then they will be just 1% away from the liquidation rate of 78%.
-If $ETH's value were to decline by 5%, which is not uncommon, it would reduce the value of the collateral $950, raising the CDP to 78.1%, and triggering the liquidation process.
-A more realistic approach is to not borrow the fully allowed amount of 77% but to give yourself some reasonable buffer for regular price fluctuations.
-A safer CDP might be 50% CDP and borrow $500 $USDP over my $1000 $ETH collateral ($500/$1000 = 50%).
-So if a similar scenario of a 5% drop in $ETH value occurs, then my CDP will be safe at 52%.
-This would mean their CDP would be protected from a lot of the regular $ETH price fluctuations leaving them to only intervene in the more extreme situations.
+Let's use ETH as an example again to explain CDP risk.
+A user deposits $1000 worth of ETH and borrows $770 worth of USDP making their CDP ($770/ $1000) at 77% then they will be just 1% away from the liquidation rate of 78%.
+If ETH's value were to decline by 5%, which is not uncommon, it would reduce the value of the collateral $950, raising the CDP to 78.1%, and triggering the liquidation process.
+A more realistic approach would be to not borrow the fully allowed amount of 77% but to give yourself a reasonable buffer for regular price fluctuations.
+A safer CDP might be a 50% CDP by borrowing $500 USDP against $1000 ETH collateral ($500/$1000 = 50%).
+So, if the similar scenario of a 5% drop in ETH value occurs, then the CDP will be safe at 52%.
+This would mean the CDP would be protected from a lot of the regular ETH price fluctuations, only leaving them exposed in more extreme situations.

-Applying the principles above to our initial borrowing process the user wants to deposit 1 $ETH as collateral and borrow $USDP against it.
-Unit Protocol offers a simple slider to choose the desired level of risk associated with the $USDP borrowed.
-To ensure that the desposited capital is unlikely to get liquidated it is to stay reasonably far away from the CDP ratio, in this example 50% is sufficient.
-This allows the users to retain their $ETH, take out a $USDP loan to invest or use while relatively assured that their deposit is safe from risk of liquidation.
+Applying the principles above to our initial borrowing process, the user wants to deposit 1 ETH as collateral and borrow USDP against it.
+Unit Protocol offers a simple slider to choose the desired level of risk associated with the USDP borrowed.
+To ensure that the deposited capital is unlikely to get liquidated, it is best to stay quite far away from the CDP ratio.
+In this example, 50% is sufficient.
+This allows users to retain their ETH, take out a USDP loan to invest or use while remaining relatively assured that their deposit is safe from risk of liquidation.

-As discussed above it is important to consider the liquidation rate of the asset you are collateralizing when executing the CDP transaction.
+As we've seen, it's important to consider the liquidation rate of the asset you're collateralising when you set up the CDP.

-To reiterate, when the asset was desposited $ETHs liquidation rate is 78% and as a result the user should consider collateralizing well below this percentage.
+To reiterate, when the asset was deposited ETHs liquidation rate is 78% and as a result the user should consider collateralising well below this percentage.
 This will safeguard your deposit from liquidation during price fluctuations.
-If a situation arises where your initially conservative collateralization rate becomes more risky due to extreme price fluctuation and your deposit is at risk of liquidation you can take action to prevent this from happening.
+If a situation arises where your initially conservative collateralisation rate becomes more risky due to extreme price fluctuation and your deposit is at risk of liquidation you can take action to prevent this from happening.

-Consider a scenario where the users has collateralized $ETH at 65% ($650 debt/$1000 collateral) to borrow some USDP.
-Then, a sudden $ETH price drop of 15% reduces their collateral to $850 and therefore the CDP to 76%.
+Consider a scenario where the user has collateralised ETH at 65% ($650 debt/$1000 collateral) to borrow some USDP.
+Then, a sudden ETH price drop of 15% reduces their collateral to $850 and therefore the CDP to 76%.
 This is now just 2% away from the liquidation rate.
 To reduce this risk the user can simply pay back some of the debt to reduce my CDP rate by: